Gillardo/bootstrap-ui-datetime-picker/readme.md

 To use the directive you must have the following angular-ui bootstrap directives included already
 * DatePicker
 * TimePicker
-* Collapse (Used for switching from datepicker to timepicker)

 You should already have the ui.bootstrap dependancy included in your app.js file like below, You then need to add ui.bootstrap.datetimepicker, as so
 ```sh